Carat

 Generally, as a gemstone's carat weight increases, so does the price per carat.
-A fun way to look at stone values is the following: since the late 14th century there has been a law for diamonds that is known as the 'Indian Law' or 'Tavernier's Law':
+A fun way to look at stone value is the following: Since the late 14th century there has been a law for diamonds that is known as the 'Indian Law' or 'Tavernier's Law':

 The following shows how the price of a diamond might increase with this formula applied to a $1000 a carat base price.